hazelcast/hazelcast-jet/site/docs/enterprise/job-update.md

-While implementing this requirement, we don't want to lose the current computational state because it includes data for the past day and in many cases it may not be able to replay this data fully.
+While implementing this requirement, we don't want to lose the current computational state because it includes data for the past day and in many cases we may not be able to replay this data fully.

 ## Updating The Job